Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Introduction to real-time data processing and batch processing.

-- Example of using Timescale in time-series data monitoring.
+- Example of using Timescale in monitoring time-series data.

-- NewSQL – A Modern Approach to Relational Databases
+- NewSQL – Modern Approach to Relational Databases

-- Discussion on the concept of NewSQL as a combination of the advantages of relational databases with the flexibility and scalability of NoSQL solutions.
+- Discussion of the NewSQL concept as a combination of the advantages of relational databases with the flexibility and scalability of NoSQL solutions.

-- NewSQL Task: Participants will familiarize themselves with popular NewSQL databases, and in a practical task, they will work with CockroachDB.
+- NewSQL Task: Participants will become familiar with popular NewSQL databases, and in a practical task, they will work with CockroachDB.
 The goal of the task is to implement transactions while maintaining ACID guarantees in a distributed environment.

 Day 3: Practical Exercises and Database Optimization